 About the Law Office of Amy A. Long, PLLC

-The Law Office of Amy A. Long, PLLC is a partly brick and mortar and partly web-based (or “virtual”) law firm devoted exclusively to immigration legal representation.
+The Law Office of Amy A. Long, PLLC is a virtual law firm devoted exclusively to immigration legal representation.

 Technology has changed how businesses operate and people communicate with each other all over the globe.
 We are able to stay connected to one another in ways that previously could not be imagined.
 This law office currently represents clients from various states across the U.S. as well as other countries, through now commonplace technological means such as email, Skype, telephone and a form-based client portal.